 The communication between the EV and the charger is usually a black box for CPOs.
 If the communication fails for some reason, the CPO has usually no insight as to why it happened.

-Josev’s ISO 15118 protocol analyser solves this problem.
+Josev’s ISO 15118 message analyser solves this problem.
 It logs the ISO 15118 communication between the EV and the charger to enable an in-depth message analysis via a user-friendly cloud-based web interface, including detailed error reporting to enable a more efficient debugging process.

 *only supported by Sara